aSoft-Ltd/geo/docs/ReadMe.md

-# Krono
+# Geo

-A Multiplatform logging library
+A Multiplatform library for working with geographical models

 [badges]